fommil/fpmortals/manuscript/under-review.md

   )
 ~~~~~~~~

+Now we are ready to write our business logic, but we need to indicate
+that we depend on `Drone` and `Machines`.

-`@freestyle.module` generates boilerplate for dependency injection.
-We
+The `@freestyle.module` macro annotation generates boilerplate for
-create a trait containing a `val` for each `@free` or `@module`
+dependency injection.
+We create a trait containing a `val` for each
-dependency that we wish to have access to.
-Declaring dependencies this
+`@free` or `@module` dependency that we wish to have access to.
-way should be a familiar if you've ever used Spring's `@Autowired`
+Declaring dependencies this way should be a familiar if you've ever
+used Spring's `@Autowired`

 {lang="text"}
 ~~~~~~~~